 - Sweet River Consulting and Science Skills Center High School in Downtown Brooklyn.
 The founders of Sweet River Consulting have over 10 years’ experience implementing school-wide restorative justice policies and programs, and providing youth programming and leadership development.
 Sweet River Consulting is supported by the Center for Nu Leadership, a criminal justice advocacy organization in Central Brooklyn.

-Schools and partner organizations will evaluate their efforts based on improvements in school culture and student self-esteem, and a reduction in conflict, violent infractions, suspensions and arrests.
-All participating schools and organizations will collaborate to share lessons learned and best practices, as well as develop benchmarks and evaluation tools.
+Schools and partner organizations are evaluated based on improvements in school culture and student self-esteem, and a reduction in conflict, violent infractions, suspensions and arrests.
+All participating schools and organizations collaborate to share lessons learned and best practices, as well as develop benchmarks and evaluation tools.

 In 2016, Dr. Anne Gregory, Associate Professor at Rutgers University’s Graduate School of Applied and Professional Psychology, joined the project as our evaluator, working with the Foundation over four years to establish benchmarks, monitor outcomes, and measure success.
 Anne has a deep experience working with schools to improve restorative justice implementation and her commitment to high quality restorative justice in schools is driven by the need to reduce race and gender disparities.